tjdraper/buzzingpixel.com-new-site-craft3-abandoned/content/AnselCraft2Docs/01-GettingStarted/04-ConfiguringAnsel.md

         Note
     </div>
     <div class="Note__Body">
-        On applicable settings, you can override the settings in config files.
-In order to take advantage of this feature, you can create an <code>ansel.php</code> file in <code>/config</code> and return an array of settings.
+        <p>On applicable settings, you can override the settings in config files.
+In order to take advantage of this feature, you can create an <code>ansel.php</code> file in <code>/config</code> and return an array of settings.</p>
     </div>
 </div>